Shubham22898/Movie-recommender-system/README.md

-# Movie-recommender-system
+# movie-recommender-system-tmdb-dataset
-movie recommendation system
+A content based movie recommender system using cosine similarity